Skip to content

 The <TriggerMode> specifies dynamic dispatch with d and fixed with f.
 When not specified, dynamic is assumed.
 Dynamic dispatch means the Coordinator will ask the TUI to evaluate the query when reaching the variable.
 Fixed mode will evaluate the query first and publish the same messages everytime it reaches the variable.

 <TriggerVariable> must correspondend to a variable set in the rules for sharing variables.
-Click here for more information.
+Click here for more information. <TriggerVariable> is defined in the file by the user.
+There is an existing struct format Minot is looking for.
+It looks like this:

 Setting TopicIdentifier